You can save lives and alleviate suffering.

 Learn about the 9 Recommended Practices

-After pledging your commitment to Workplace Suicide Prevention you will receive more information on the 9 recommended practices.
 For more information and additional action steps please register to become a pledge partner.

 Click the images below to watch videos about our recommended practices.